 Delivery Status uses a feature called “Background Refresh” to update your deliveries in the background.
 It runs for just a few seconds every 1 to 3 hours, depending on how soon your deliveries are expected.
 We've worked hard to make it very efficient, so you don't have to worry about wasting battery life.

-On iOS 7, Delivery Status uses Apple's new barcode scanner.
+On iOS 7, Delivery Status uses Apple’s new barcode scanner.
 In most cases it works perfectly and is even faster than before.
-However there are certain barcodes it can't scan, particularly ones from DHL Germany and Hermes.
-If you have Delivery Status 5.0.1 or later installed, you can press and hold on the barcode button for an option to choose the old ZBar scanner.
-Once you've selected it your preference is remembered for you, so you can just tap the button normally in the future. iOS 8 supports more types of barcodes, so you won’t need to switch.
+However there are certain barcodes it can’t scan, particularly ones from DHL Germany and Hermes.
+If you have Delivery Status 5 installed, you can press and hold on the barcode button for an option to choose the old ZBar scanner.
+Once you’ve selected it your preference is remembered for you, so you can just tap the button normally in the future. iOS 8 supports more types of barcodes, so you won’t need to switch.

-If you're still wondering why this happens: let's say you add a delivery on your iPhone, and then Delivery Status creates an event for it.
-Delivery Status now syncs with your iPad… but your calendar hasn't quite synced yet.
+If you're still wondering why this happens: let's say you add a delivery on your iPhone, and then Deliveries creates an event for it.
+Deliveries now syncs with your iPad… but your calendar hasn't quite synced yet.
 So an event is created on your iPad as well.
 Once calendar gets caught up, you now have two calendar events on both devices.
-If this does happen, Delivery Status should eventually clear up the duplicates on its own.
+If this does happen, Deliveries will eventually clear up the duplicates on its own.
 You can also manually delete duplicate events without causing any problems.

 In the Deliveries list, you can swipe from right to left to reveal the “Archive” button.
 Tap “Archive” to remove a delivery from the list.
 You can look up archived deliveries later using the search field.